Discover the Surprising Reason Most Leaders Fail to Achieve Their Goals – and How You Too Might Be Accidentally Sabotaging Your Success

 - Financial goals.
 Do you want to make more money – enough money to buy a new house, a new car, a dream vacation, or some other wish list item?
 Do you want to have more money so you can support your favorite charities and causes?
 Do you want to bless someone you love with a financial gift that will surprise, delight and support them?

 - Relationship goals.
-Is 2021 the year you’ll finally find the love of your life – or increase the passion and connection in your existing relationship?
+Is this the year you’ll finally find the love of your life – or increase the passion and connection in your existing relationship?
 Do you want to heal rifts in an existing relationship that suffers from conflict and misunderstanding?

 - Business goals.
 Have you set your sights on growing your company’s revenue and profits – perhaps exponentially?
 Do you have plans for rolling out new products and services, tackling new markets, and increasing your brand awareness?
 Do you dream of starting a new business – or even pursuing a brand-new career?

 Out of all of these goals that you’ve set for this year, what is the major goal that you have?
 What’s the #1 goal that you want to achieve above all others?

 As you’re about to discover, being able to discern which of these goals is the most important to you will transform the results you achieve this year.